iOS 15 SDK upgrade guide

-To learn more about how to set this option in iOS Push, see iOS Notification Options.
+See iOS notification options to learn more about how to set this option in iOS Push.

 In iOS 15, users can (optionally) choose certain times throughout the day to receive a summary of notifications.
 Notifications that don’t require immediate attention (i.e., sent as “Passive” or while the user is in Focus Mode) will be grouped to prevent constant interruptions throughout the day.